minetest-mods/digtron/README.txt

 Splooshing water sounds means your Digtron is digging adjacent to (or through) water-containing nodes.
 Digtrons are waterproof, but this might be a useful indication that you should take care when installing doors in the tunnel walls you've placed here.

 A triple "voop voop voop!" alarm indicates that there is lava adjacent to your Digtron.
-Digtrons can't penetrate lava by default, and although they are not destroyed by lava this alarm indicates that a non-lava-proof Digtron operator may wish to exercise caution when backing up.
+Digtrons can't penetrate lava by default, and this alarm indicates that a non-lava-proof Digtron operator may wish to exercise caution when opening the door to clear the obstruction.

 Crafting recipes
 ================